jojo157/Delightful-Penguins/README.md

   - To browse the art pieces.
   - To get more information on art piece.
   - To add art piece to cart.
+  - To edit art piece. (artist only)
+  - To delete art piece. (artist only)

 - Cart Page with elements:
   - To see whats in cart.